python/cpython/Doc/library/logging.rst

 module, supports receiving logging messages from a queue, such as those implemented in the :mod:`queue` or :mod:`multiprocessing` modules.
 The messages are received from a queue in an internal thread and passed, on the same thread, to one or more handlers for processing.
+While :class:`QueueListener` is not itself a handler, it is documented here because it works hand-in-hand with :class:`QueueHandler`.

 Along with the :class:`QueueHandler` class, :class:`QueueListener` can be used to let handlers do their work on a separate thread from the one which does the